airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 However, disk space might become an issue for the following reasons:

-1) Long-running syncs can produce a fair amount of logs from the Docker agent and Airbyte on Docker deployments.
+1. Long-running syncs can produce a fair amount of logs from the Docker agent and Airbyte on Docker deployments.
 Some work has been done to minimize accidental logging, so this should no longer be an acute problem, but is still an open issue.

-2) Although Airyte connector images aren't massive, they aren't exactly small either.
+2. Although Airbyte connector images aren't massive, they aren't exactly small either.
 The typical connector image is ~300MB.
 An Airbyte deployment with multiple connectors can easily use up to 10GBs of disk space.

 Because of this, we recommend allocating a minimum of 30GBs of disk space per node.
 Since storage is on the cheaper side, we'd recommend you be safe than sorry, so err on the side of over-provisioning.